hinderberg/requirejs-handlebars-plugin/README.md

 ## Inspiration

-This plugin is heavly inspired by the [RequireJS Hogan Plugin](https://github.com/millermedeiros/requirejs-hogan-plugin)
+This plugin is heavily inspired by the [RequireJS Hogan Plugin](https://github.com/millermedeiros/requirejs-hogan-plugin)